 When we first caught wind of hair color trends like "opal" and "oil slick," as fun as they were, it was easy to dismiss them as passing fads.
 That was the summer of 2015, and almost exactly a year later, I sat in a salon chair as a stylist dyed my dark-brown hair pink.
 That truth alone might illustrate just how confounding the longevity of the pastel hair trend has been, not least to industry insiders.
 (You can keep telling us that it's "so over," French hairstylists, but our Instagram feeds—and the Versace catwalk—tell a different story).

 Still, all trends evolve, and we've charted the rise of a more muted take on the saturated brights that first dominated the scene.
-First came rose gold, which offered a sheer wash of pink to blond (and brunette!) locks, followed by blorange, a punchier but nonetheless translucent follow-up.
+First came rose gold, which offered a sheer wash of pink to blonde (and brunette!) locks, followed by blorange, a punchier but nonetheless translucent follow-up.

 And now, we're seeing another ultra-pretty take on washed-out color: Violet ice, a crystalline version of lavender, is the next It hue to watch, says Kate Reid, director of color and resident pigment guru at Kevin Murphy.
 To help your stylist nail the color, Nick Stenson, artistic director at MATRIX, describes violet ice as "a cool-violet pastel that is built upon a pale silver."

-Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blond with wear," Reid advises.
+Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blonde with wear," Reid advises.

 Maintenance Level: High.
 Pastel tones tend to fade very quickly.
 Extend the longevity by investing in purple shampoo and conditioner, which will cut any brassiness and fortify the purple tones for as long as possible.

 Goes Great With: Cool or pink undertones.
 Reid notes that purple tends to make golden complexions look very yellow.